Synthetixio/SIPs/content/sccp/sccp-354.md

 # Simple Summary

-This SCCP proposes to lower the sUSDe max lp amount to 10 million USD from 50 million USD configured under [SCCP-339](https://sips.synthetix.io/sccp/sccp-339/).
+This SCCP proposes to lower the sUSDe max lp amount to 10 million USD from the 50 million USD, previous voted on in [SCCP-339](https://sips.synthetix.io/sccp/sccp-339/).

 # Abstract